StephanKop/Project-Tech/README.md

 The database consists from 3 collections, Login, Avatars and Reg1.
 Data from Login will be matched with data from Reg1 and data from Reg1 will be matched with data from Avatars.

+### Database as a service
+The database is hosted on mongodb atlas.
+Connection info is stored in .env file and are not available in the repo.
+Please request them if needed.

 ![Database structure](https://github.com/superstephan1/Project-Tech/blob/master/projectFiles/database.png "Database structure")